HGH controversies: Side-effects of high doses and long-term use

 Chronic use of HGH is not well studied.
 However, in Europe a study called "SAGhE" was undertaken to study these long-term effects of HGH in children.
-It found that persons with certain kinds of short stature (idiopathic growth hormone deficiency and idiopathic or gestational short stature) who were treated with recombinant human growth hormone during childhood and who were followed over a long period of time, were at a small increased risk of death when compared to individuals in the general population of France.
-The FDA issued a Safety Alert reporting this result.
+The FDA reviewed the study and other medical literature and found no link between HGH intake and an increased risk of death.

 Law

 In 1990, the US Congress passed an omnibus crime bill, the Crime Control Act of 1990, that amended the Federal Food, Drug, and Cosmetic Act, that classified anabolic steroids as controlled substances and added a new section which reads:

 Prohibited distribution of human growth hormone.

 (1) Except as provided in paragraph (2), whoever knowingly distributes, or possesses with intent to distribute, human growth hormone for any use in humans other than the treatment of a disease or other recognized medical condition, where such use has been authorized by the Secretary of Health and Human Services under section 355 of this title and pursuant to the order of a physician, is guilty of an offense punishable by not more than 5 years in prison, such fines as are authorized by title 18, or both.

 (2) Whoever commits any offense set forth in paragraph (1) and such offense involves an individual under 18 years of age is punishable by not more than 10 years imprisonment, such fines as are authorized by title 18, or both.

 (3) Any conviction for a violation of paragraphs (1) and (2) of this subsection shall be considered a felony violation of the Controlled Substances Act [21 U.S.C.
 801 et seq.] for the purposes of forfeiture under section 413 of such Act [21 U.S.C.
 853].

 (4) As used in this subsection the term “human growth hormone” means somatrem, somatropin, or an analogue of either of them.